Email: ymaisieluo@gmail.com

 Full CV upon request

-For instance, images from Chinese papercutting traditions sprout from the local villagers’ everyday life.
-They represent local people’s reciprocal and respectful relationship with animals and the environment, rather than treating them as mere resources for humans.
-Engaging with papercutting as a living tradition, I incorporate folklore and paper-cutting images to retell the state of animals and the environment of my surroundings.
-For example, in Chinese paper-cutting traditions, cattle symbolize harmony and auspiciousness.
-When I paint cattle in US factory farms using a paper-cutting style, the image itself embeds a wish for more harmony between humans and cattle.
-I also infuse visions of animal liberation and environmental restoration into my work.
-Symbols of protection from Tibetan Buddhism, such as the conch and the parasol, are dedicated to my subjects and are my prayers for them.
+Images from Chinese papercutting and embroidery traditions represent local people’s reciprocal and respectful relationship with Earth, rather than treating it as a resource for humans.
+Engaging with these traditional art forms as living traditions, I create a conversation between the values they represent and the ones that drive the systems in which I live and rely on.
+For instance, in Chinese paper-cutting traditions, cattle symbolizes harmony and are seen as hardworking and soulful animals who are close to humans.
+When I paint cattle in US factory farm setting using a paper-cutting style, the medium itself asks questions about what our relationships with cattle are in the cities and embeds a wish for more harmony between humans and cattle.
+I also infuse visions of restoration, healing, and balance into my work.
+Symbols of protection, such as the conch and the parasol from Tibetan Buddhist art, are dedicated to my animal and plant subjects.

 My art practice is influenced by Buddhist teachings about striving for the welfare of all living beings.
-Along with painting, I experiment with painted animation, installation, and public performance art, such as my painting walkout series, to invite a wider range of people to discuss climate change and animal welfare.
+Along with painting, I experiment with painted animation and public installation to invite a wider range of people to discuss climate change and animal welfare.
 My ultimate hope is that these visions and discussions will sow the seeds of multispecies flourishing.